 Jamie Wildgen began working at the Neville Center in 2007 as a physical therapist, and assumed the role as Director of Rehabilitation in 2010.
 She graduated with her Doctorate in Physical Therapy from Northeastern University in 2007, and has previously worked at Beth Israel Deaconess Medical Center in the Longwood Medical area of Boston.
 She enjoys getting to know each patient she works with and returning them to their prior level of functioning before their hospitalizations.
 She is the proud mother to a 21-year-old Florida Yellow Belly turtle named Brutus.

-Krysten Leslie has been the Director of Recreational Therapy at the Neville Center for the last seven years.
+Krysten Leslie has been the Director of Recreational Therapy at the Neville Center since 2009.
 She is a graduate of the University of Southern Maine’s 2006 class, where she received her B.S. in Therapeutic Recreation.
 In 2005, her alma mater awarded her the “Award of Excellence.”
 She was also a featured speaker at the “Thinking Matters” Conference, where she presented her work which aims to foster positive memories through cognitive therapy for elderly residents diagnosed with dementia (these therapies are currently used at Neville Center!).
 When asked why she enjoys working at the Neville Center, Krysten says, “I have found that the Neville Center is one of those places that truly provides the best quality of care to its residents in order for them to enjoy the best quality of life.”
 She is the proud mother to an 11-year-old cat named Tubby.

-Beth King has been the Staff Development Coordinator at the Neville Center for five years.
+Beth King has been the Staff Development Coordinator at the Neville Center since 2011.
 Beth is an ACLS, IV, Telemetry, VENT, VAD, and Code Blue Certified nurse.
 She has been awarded the Partners in Excellence award for VAD Teamwork.
 When asked about why she loves her position at the Neville Center, she quotes Steve Jobs, saying, “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do!”
 She is the proud mother of Sam, a 13-year-old Maltese.